vircadia/vircadia-docs-sphinx/docs/source/script/midi-tutorial.rst

 Connect Your Controller Device
 ----------------------------------

-You can either connect a real controller device that you use to control your environment in High Fidelity, or create a virtual one that will help you connect to other virtual devices.
+You can either connect a real controller device that you use to control your environment in Vircadia, or create a virtual one that will help you connect to other virtual devices.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Connect Ableton Live to Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To `connect Ableton Live <https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses>`_ directly to High Fidelity’s Interface client, we recommend the following virtual tools:
+To `connect Ableton Live <https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses>`_ directly to Vircadia’s Interface client, we recommend the following virtual tools:

 + `loopMIDI <https://www.tobias-erichsen.de/software/loopmidi.html>`_: This will create a virtual in/out port to send information into and out of HiFi
 + `VMP <http://vmpk.sourceforge.net>`_: You can use this to simulate keys being pressed or sliders/knobs being manipulated if you do not have a controller.